kavigupta/spp/spec.md

 include <path>
 ```

 This statement is replaced by the contents of the file at that path.
+The whitespace after this directive can be cancelled.